Philip Ward: Later life and positions

-On leaving the army in 1979, he became a Communar of Chichester Cathedral (1980–83), and a director of a wide range of companies.
+On leaving the army in 1979, Ward became a Communar of Chichester Cathedral (1980–83), and a director of a wide range of companies.
 He was director of public affairs at International Distillers & Vintners, chairman of Peter Hamilton from 1986 to 1990, and a director of W&A Gilbey Security Consultants from 1983 to 1989.
 The funds of another company of which he was a director began to diminish in unexplained circumstances.
 Lunching with a fellow director after a board meeting he inquired whether he thought they might be sent to prison.
 Not reassured by his companion's reply, he remarked: "Well if we are, I shall ask the judge to send us to Ford Open Prison where I believe there is an excellent library."

-He was high sheriff of West Sussex (1985–86), and a deputy lieutenant from 1981.
+Ward was high sheriff of West Sussex (1985–86), and a deputy lieutenant from 1981.
 Thereafter he was lord-lieutenant of West Sussex (1994–99), having been vice lord-lieutenant of the county from 1990 to 1994.
 Ward was president of the South of England Agricultural Society (1994–95), Governor of the Church Lads' and Church Girls' Brigade (1979–86), and Patron of the Chichester Cathedral Trust in 1995.
-Sir Philip was president of the D-Day and Normandy Fellowship from 1990 to 2001.
+Ward was president of the D-Day and Normandy Fellowship from 1990 to 2001.
 In 1993, he laid the foundation stone for new site of Tanbridge House School in Horsham.

+Personal life

-He married Pamela Ann Glennie in 1948.
+Ward married Pamela Ann Glennie in 1948.
 She survived him with their two sons and two daughters.